Frameworks that make digital health legible, evaluable, deployable.

 Which standards make digital health systems interoperable?

-The core interoperability standards are HL7 FHIR (Fast Healthcare Interoperability Resources, the dominant modern data exchange standard), SMART on FHIR (the app platform standard for plugging third-party apps into EHRs), USCDI (United States Core Data for Interoperability), and TEFCA (national-scale health information exchange via QHINs).
+The core interoperability standards are HL7 FHIR (Fast Healthcare Interoperability Resources, the dominant modern data exchange standard), SMART on FHIR (the app platform standard for plugging third-party apps into EHRs), USCDI (United States Core Data for Interoperability), and TEFCA (national-scale health information exchange via QHINs, past 1.5 billion documents shared as of mid-2026).
 Additional standards include DICOM for imaging, SNOMED CT for clinical terminology, LOINC for lab observations, and the OMOP Common Data Model for observational research.
 See the full technical & interoperability section.

 What reporting guidelines apply to clinical AI studies?

-The leading reporting guidelines for clinical AI studies are CONSORT-AI / SPIRIT-AI (clinical trial results and protocols), DECIDE-AI (early-stage clinical evaluation of AI decision support), TRIPOD+AI (transparent reporting of AI prediction models), and PRISMA-AI (systematic reviews of clinical AI).
-All are hosted by the EQUATOR Network, which maintains the master library of over 500 health research reporting guidelines.
+The leading reporting guidelines for clinical AI studies are CONSORT-AI / SPIRIT-AI (clinical trial results and protocols), DECIDE-AI (early-stage clinical evaluation of AI decision support), TRIPOD+AI (transparent reporting of AI prediction models), TRIPOD-LLM (a newer extension for large language models), and PRISMA-AI (systematic reviews of clinical AI).
+All are hosted by the EQUATOR Network, which maintains the master library of over 700 health research reporting guidelines.

 How do U.S. and EU digital health regulations differ?